 Free and Common is honored to host and post this very important work. (second video after book trailer)

 Fisheries Management Disaster Part 1 could be one of the most important films made that documents how corporate control for seafood destroys communities.
 The fisheries management tactic of 'divide and conquer' is clearly illustrated and documented in Fisheries Management Disaster, which dates back to the mid 1990's.

 This 'divide and conquer' tactic is the same tactic that has been used over the last 30 years to destroy the centuries old New England fishing industry.

 It is clear to see in the video the impact of taking a man's right to work away.
 This right is the eternal 'Rights of Man', the undeniable right to freedom.
 Fisheries Management Disaster shows how a few people can destroy the lives of many, just because they can, or because they just-'don't want you to', as illustrated in 'Swim That Rock.'

 Be sure to watch fisheries Management Disaster Part 2.

-Clam Wars is another great documentary about the North Oyster Bay, NY, Baymens Association, and their opposition to the destruction of the free and common right to fish and gather food-"The Rights of Man.'
+Clam Wars and Baymen Project 2014 are great documentaries about the North Oyster Bay, NY, Baymens Association, and their opposition to the destruction of the free and common right to fish and gather food-"The Rights of Man'

 S.H.A.R.C.-Sandy Hook Alliance of Real Clammers is a fishermans rights organization started in the fall of 2006 in Highlands N.J. whose main objective is to protect the rights of commercial fisherman and their way of life, and to get rid of NEMO.